Vernox-MC/Punishment-/README.md

 # Commands:

-/ban - Bans a player from the Server
+/ban - Perm bans a player from the Server
 Permission: punishment.ban

 /banip - Bans ip of a plyer from the server